Understanding the factors that our requirement for insulin is critical to good managing and avoiding diabetes and

 Living with someone who has Type 1 Diabetes for fifteen years I’ve gained an intimate understanding of how different foods will take your blood glucose levels on a wild ride.

-In this article I will share my insights from the the latest food insulin index data and how we can apply it to optimiser our insulin and blood glucose response to the food we eat.
+In this article, I will share my insights from the latest food insulin index data and how we can apply it to optimise our insulin and blood glucose response to the food we eat.

 Since she was ten, my wife Monica’s had to manually manage her blood sugars as they swing up with food and then drop again when she injects insulin.

 The dietary advice she received over the past three decades living with Type 1 has been sketchy at best.
 When she was first diagnosed, Monica tells the story of being made to eat so much high carb food that she hid it in the pot plants in her hospital room.

 When we decided we wanted to have kids we found a great doctor who helped us to understand how to match insulin with carbs, but moderating the input of carbohydrate that necessitates insulin was never mentioned by doctors, endocrinologists or diabetes educators.